-21. REQUESTS the Secretariat to review the implementation of Resolution X.22 on Promoting international cooperation for the conservation of waterbird flyways to indicate the gaps and weaknesses in flyway conservation and make recommendations to improve implementation;

-22. CALLS ON the International Organization Partners of the Convention, other NGOs and private sectors to support Contracting Parties and other governments in EAAF in the process of development and implementation of National Actions;
+21. CALLS ON the International Organization Partners of the Convention, other NGOs and private sectors to support Contracting Parties and other governments in the process of development and implementation of national plans and actions on flyway conservation and restoration;

-23. CALLS ON other international bodies and initiatives such as the Convention on Migratory Species, the African-Eurasian Migratory Waterbird Agreement, the North American Waterfowl Management Plan, the Western Hemisphere Migratory Species Initiative, and the Western Hemisphere Shorebird Reserve Network to share practices and experiences in enhancing national actions on flyway conservation; and
+22. INVITES Contracting Parties engaged with international bodies and initiatives such as the Convention on Migratory Species, the African-Eurasian Migratory Waterbird Agreement (AEWA), the North American Waterfowl Management Plan, the Western Hemisphere Migratory Species Initiative, and the Western Hemisphere Shorebird Reserve Network to exchange best practices and experiences in enhancing national actions on to foster inclusive global flyway conservation efforts.

-24. CONFIRMS that the present Resolution extends the content of Resolution X.22 under a new situation after 17 years.